Besos Latinos translates to many kisses. Este lugar es increíble (or, this place is incredible)!!

 So for starts, we had the choice of numerous delicious tasting starters.
 From guacamole, tamales and tacos.
 Tina went for a Venezuelan Arepa; this was a corn cake stuffed with cheese and either chicken or beef.
 Tina did say at the time, the corn cake itself didn’t have much flavour but with the beef was quite nice.

 I had never tried ceviche before and had been told by head chef Louis that it is a speciality of theirs, so decision made.
 The ceviche was superb.
 The lime juice that the fish was cured in was subtle on its own.
-You could taste the quality of the fish, along with the sweetcorn, red onion, coriander and curl leaf parsley.
+You could taste the quality of the fish, along with the sweetcorn, red onion, coriander and curly leaf parsley.

 For mains we had the following along with the notes we took on the night;